Nimkea/animated-disco/docs/TEST_REPORT.md

 **Security Audit:** Passed
 **Performance:** Optimal

 **Final Verdict:** The platform is fully functional, secure, and ready for production deployment.
-All earning mechanisms, gamification features, admin tools, and PWA capabilities are working as designed.
+All earning mechanisms, gamification features, admin tools, PWA capabilities, and the revolutionary automated deposit system with personal BSC addresses are working as designed.
+The blockchain scanner successfully monitors deposits and auto-credits XNRT tokens without manual intervention.